 Data exfiltration signals

-● Generate alerts for such events to enable proactive security operations.
+● Generate alerts for such communication anamolies are detected to enable proactive security operations.

 User-defined analytics, reports, alerts, and dashboards using custom applications

-● Use industry-standard notebook applications to create custom live content.
+● Use industry-standard notebook applications to create customized live content.

-● Create live reports, which can tie local data together with external Internet-based context information.
+● Create live reports that can tie local data together with external, Internet-based context information.

-● Create custom alerts and avoid alert fatigue.
+● Create customized alerts and avoid alert fatigue.

 ● Build dashboards with graphics using open-source libraries.